aurule/roll-it/docs/systems/met.md

 image of the first status prompt

-The user who is currently losing can concede or retest from here.
-If you both are truly tied, then *either* player can concede or retest.
+The user who is currently losing can concede from here.
+If you both are truly tied, then *either* player can concede.
+Regardless of ties, either player can retest the current result.

 ?> `/met opposed` accounts for the declared `ties` advantage of both players when it determines who is winning a given test.
 If both symbols match, but one player has ties, then they will be declared the leader.
 If the symbols match and *both* have ties (or neither has ties), then the outcome will be a true tie and treated a little differently.